 Of course, we must always continue to demonstrate against the by-products of capitalism, the non-principal contradictions.
 But in doing so we have to consolidate these movements and establish a consensus of consciousness so that while we continue to fight everyday oppression we can also understand that the fight is really much bigger and we have to all know what the cause of these forms of oppression is.

 MIM(Prisons) responds: This is a great explanation of the nature of capitalism and why reformist and even individual anti-imperialist battles don’t result in the immediate end of oppression.
-To take this a bit further, it's important to define the principal contradiction within any struggle.
+To do that, it's important to define the principal contradiction within any struggle.
 The principal contradiction is the thing that will push forward a struggle the most.
 It is the highest priority contradiction, the one that revolutionaries must focus their energy on.
 It is the string we can pull to unravel the whole situation.
 And so it's the most important contradiction to focus on right now.

 By evaluating every situation scientifically we can figure out what is the most important contradiction to focus our energy on.
 And in this way we can best push forward the revolutionary movement.